 “They wanted to go very human and grounded with this.
 Obviously there are mythical proportions of good and evil in Walter.
 But we didn’t want to go overly fantastic.
 That would drop the humanity.
 So Walter, for me, is a man who exposes hypocrisies,” said McConaughey.

-For the entire story head to EW.com
+For the entire story and images head to EW.com